tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   SHOULD vary to exercise all supported configurations, but MAY be held constant for successive connections to the same server in the same session.

-- Set the "key_share" field to a randomly-generated valid public key for the named group.
+- Set the "enc" field to a randomly-generated valid encapsulated public key corresponding to the HPKE KEM.

 - Set the "record_digest" field to a randomly-generated string of hash_length bytes, where hash_length is the length of the hash function associated with